void-linux/void-packages/Manual.md

 The **system user** is created by using a dynamically allocated **uid/gid** in your system and it's created as a `system account`, unless the **uid** is set.
-A new group will be created for the specified `system account` and used exclusived for this purpose.
+A new group will be created for the specified `system account` and used exclusively for this purpose.

 <a id="32bit_pkgs"></a>
 ### 32bit packages